 The person at the center of this case

-Justice for Jane Doe - Dorchester, Massachusetts — the trail went cold in 2005, but the truth hasn't.
+Justice for Jane Doe - Dorchester, Massachusetts (unidentified female) — the trail went cold in 2005, but the truth hasn't.

 Start here

 On October 14, 2005, skeletal remains of an unidentified woman were discovered in a sealed chimney at an apartment complex in Dorchester, Massachusetts.
-The victim, believed to have been born between 1965-1980, was of mixed ethnicity with distinctive dental work suggesting Caribbean origins, and forensic genealogy indicates Brazilian ancestry.
-Despite detailed physical and forensic evidence, her identity remains unknown, and investigators seek information about missing women matching her profile or anyone with knowledge of the discovery.
+The victim, believed to have been born between 1965-1980, was of mixed ethnicity with distinctive dental work suggesting Caribbean origin, and forensic genealogy indicates Brazilian ancestry.
+Despite detailed physical description and unique dental characteristics, her identity remains unknown after nearly two decades, and investigators seek information about missing women matching her profile from that era.

 Try asking